-Upon deactivation, when the system status changes from active mode to (off mode), this shall be indicated to the driver by at least an optical and acoustic signal.
-As additional optical signal upon deactivation the dedicated colour displayed on the steering control shall switch off.
+Upon deactivationWhen the system status changes from active mode to (off mode), this shall be indicated to the driver by at least an optical and an acoustic warning signal.
+This optical signal shall be realized by nondisplaying the optical signal used to indicate the active mode.